Packing & Survival Tips for Moving With Babies & Toddlers - Baby Chick

 • Small decorative furniture

-By keeping out only the items you need to get through your day-to-day without any excess, not only will you see what you’ll be able to live without and maybe let go of a few things, but you will also make a huge dent in the packing progress.
-Take advantage of your children’s nap time to get this step done, you’d be surprised how quickly you can pack up all these extra nonessentials.
+Keeping out only the items you need to get through your day-to-day without any excess will help you see what you’ll be able to live without.
+It may even allow you to let go of a few things, but you will make a huge dent in the packing process.
+Take advantage of your children’s nap time to complete this step; you’d be surprised how quickly you can pack all these nonessentials.

 4. Create Comfort Containers